esl/MongooseIM/doc/developers-guide/xep_tool.md

 -xep([{xep, 16}, {version, "1.6"}, {comment, "Example comment: Partial Implemented"}]).
 ```

-And XEP-tool will do the work!
+And the XEP-tool will do the work!

 ### Compile and run

-You've just ended marking your modules.
-The only thing left is to
+You've just finished marking your modules.
-`make compile` MongooseIM in order to generate .beam files.
+The only thing left is to `make compile` MongooseIM in order to generate the .beam files.
 To run the XEP tool, you must issue an additional subcommand.
 There are two choices:

-* `markdown`: to produce markdown of supported XEPs.
-This option needs also an output file as an argument
+* `markdown`: to produce a markdown list of supported XEPs.
+ This option also needs an output file as an argument.
-* `list`: to print out supported XEPs to the console
+* `list`: to print out supported XEPs to the console.

-For example, to run our XEP-tool with `markdown` command type:
+For example, to run our XEP-tool with a `markdown` command, type:

 `make xeplist`